Quantum Deformed Neural Networks: Introduction

 \section{Introduction}

 Quantum mechanics (QM) is the most accurate description for physical phenomena at very small scales, such as the behavior of molecules, atoms and subatomic particles.
-While QM does not seem to describe any phenomena at the scale that we are familiar with, it does have a huge impact on our every day lives through technologies such as lasers, transistors (and thus microchips) and MRI.
+QM has a huge impact on our every day lives through technologies such as lasers, transistors (and thus microchips), superconductors and MRI.

 A recent view of QM has formulated it as a (Bayesian) statistical methodology that only describes our subjective view of the (quantum) world, and how we update that view in light of evidence (i.e.~measurements) \citep{hooft2016cellular,Fuchsetal}.
 This is in perfect analogy to the classical Bayesian view, a statistical paradigm extensively used in artificial intelligence where we maintain probabilities to represent our beliefs for events in the world.